Seneca-ICTOER/OSL740/docs/B-Assignments/assignment1.md

 Use `apt` to accomplish the following:

 - Find and install the Cinnamon desktop environment: `apt install cinnamon`
 - Do the rest of the assignment (including the assignment submission) while running Cinnamon.
-(Hint: Think about default targets.)
 - Update the system
-- Stop, disable and remove firewalld
+- Use systemctl to confirm the default firewall is running (Hint: the default firewall in Ubuntu is **ufw**)
-- Install, start and enable iptables-services
+- Use `apt` to install `Chromium`.
+You may need to use Google to accomplish this.

 ## Install a Second Linux Distribution as a Virtual Machine
 Create a new Linux Mint VM (Cinnamon Edition) in **VMWare**, using the following information.
 Use the default partitioning and installation options.